Woolworths joins sustainability index

 Retailers are implementing sustainable business practices that benefit both their bottom line and sate the appetite of consumers who are becoming more aware of the impact they have on the environment.

 “Our Good Business Journey continues to ensure the business and its suppliers focus on ensuring we play our part in the key social and environmental issues facing the country.
-In doing this‚ we also enhance our brand and benefit from operational efficiencies and cost savings‚” CEO Ian Moir
+In doing this‚ we also enhance our brand and benefit from operational efficiencies and cost savings‚” CEO Ian Moir said.

 Customers are also increasingly demanding that companies act and behave responsibly.